matbra/impulse-noise-classification/README.md

 The functionality of the method is described in the article [1] that was published in the Journal of the Audio Engineering Society.
 An accompanying website with example signals can be found [here](http://matbra.org).

-The detection algorithm optionally uses a music beat detector that is contained in this repository as a git submodule.
+The classification algorithm optionally uses a music beat detector that is contained in this repository as a git submodule.

 This code is licensed under the MIT license.